dabamos/openadms-server/README.md

 # pkg install www/nginx-full www/lua-resty-core
 ```

-Copy the file `nginx.conf` and directory `openadms-server` from the GitHub
+Copy the file `nginx/nginx.conf` and directory `nginx/openadms-server` from the
-repository to `/usr/local/etc/nginx/` (FreeBSD) or `/etc/nginx/` (Linux) and
+GitHub repository to `/usr/local/etc/nginx/` (FreeBSD) or `/etc/nginx/` (Linux)
-alter the configuration to your set-up.
-You have to update at least the name of
+and alter the configuration to your set-up.
+You have to update at least the name
-the user the nginx process is running under, the connection details of your
+of the user the nginx process is running under, the connection details of your
 PostgreSQL database, and the actual server name:

 ```